German museum worker fired after hanging his own art in gallery - KESQ

 The 51-year-old exhibition technician and self-proclaimed “freelance artist” smuggled one of his paintings into the Pinakothek der Moderne in Munich, Germany, on February 26 and hung it on a wall in one of the galleries, according to German tabloid Süddeutsche Zeitung and the Munich police.
 After security discovered the newest addition to the museum’s collections, they promptly took down the display and the man was fired.

+“A technical employee of one of the four museums represented in the Pinakothek der Moderne, who had not previously attracted attention in this regard, mounted the object in an exhibition room of the Sammlung Moderne Kunst outside opening hours,” Tine Nehler said.

+“As a result of the incident, he has been banned from the museum until further notice and his employment will not be continued.”

-Because of his employment at the museum, the man had access to the premises outside of normal opening hours and no one noticed him put up the picture.
-It is unknown how long the painting, which measured 60 centimeters by 1.2 meters (23.6 inches by 47.2 inches), was on the wall, but the museum’s press spokesperson said it was likely not there for long.
+Because of his employment, the man had access outside of normal opening hours and no one noticed him put up the picture.
+It is unknown how long the painting, which measured 60 centimeters by 1.2 meters (23.6 inches by 47.2 inches), was on the wall, but Nehler said it was likely not there for long.

-“The supervisors notice something like this immediately,” Tine Nehler told Süddeutsche Zeitung.
+“The supervisors notice something like this immediately,” Nehler told Süddeutsche Zeitung.
 She noted that she did not know what the painting depicted.
-The Pinakothek der Moderne did not respond to CNN’s request for comment.

 The incident also caught the attention of the police, who told CNN that the man was under investigation for damage to property, a crime which could carry a fine or a prison sentence of up to two years if he is convicted.